robotic-vision-lab/Computer-Vision-Emergency-Response-Toolkit/README.md

 * keras
   * pip install -v keras

- ## Oputput
+ ## Improvements by the University of Texas at Arlington Robotic Vision Lab (RVL)
-<br/> Sharing output image after analysis.
-We are successfully able to detect the person in image and hightlighted the area in boundary box.
+The RVL has extended the toolkit to provide human detection under challenging environmental conditions.
+Please click on the following image for a detailed video description:

-Click on the image for detail video description [![Watch Video here](https://github.com/robotic-vision-lab/Computer-Vision-Emergency-Response-Toolkit/blob/master/Documentation/Image/result.JPG)](https://youtu.be/xPBmQ31Bv-Y)
+[![Watch Video here](https://github.com/robotic-vision-lab/Computer-Vision-Emergency-Response-Toolkit/blob/master/Documentation/Image/result.JPG)](https://youtu.be/xPBmQ31Bv-Y)